Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 A comparison between the preferred and senior debt prices:

-On a relative basis, the preferred were impacted more.
+On a relative basis, the preferred was impacted more.

-Comparing the bond and the preferred (NYSEARCA:RHS) on a spread basis:
+Comparing the bond and the preferred (RHS) on a spread basis:

 The preferred has ripped in since its wides in September.